 - When Virginia REALTORS® was founded in 1920, it had an entirely male membership.
-Now, our most recent membership number shows that over half of our members are women.
+Today, our most recent membership report reveals that 51% of our members are women.

 - NAR’s 2020 Member Profile reveals that currently, 64% of REALTOR® members across America are female.

-- According to the 2020 survey of home buyers and sellers, 16% of buyers in Virginia are single women.
+- Today, women are becoming homeowners in record numbers—and many of them are doing it on their own.
+According to the 2020 survey of home buyers and sellers, 16% of buyers in Virginia are single women.

 - In 1984, Dorcas Helfant-Browning became the first female President of our association, then called the Virginia Association of REALTORS® (VAR).
 That year, only six other state-level REALTOR® associations had female Presidents.

 - Helfant-Browning went on to be elected as NAR’s first female President in 1992.
 Despite significant opposition, she made it her platform to meet as many REALTORS® across the country as possible.
-Clearly, her commitment and work ethic paid off.
+Clearly, her determination paid off.

-- In 1981, Joan D. Gifford of Norfolk was named the first female REALTOR® of the Year by VAR.
+- In 1981, Joan D. Gifford of Norfolk was named the first female Virginia REALTOR® of the Year honoree.

-- Virginia REALTORS® current CEO, Terrie Suit, was appointed to the Virginia Real Estate Board in 1996.
+- Virginia REALTORS®’ current CEO, Terrie Suit, was appointed to the Virginia Real Estate Board in 1996.
 She later served Virginia’s 81st District as a delegate for nearly a decade.
-In 2011, she was appointed by Virginia’s governor to be Virginia’s first Secretary of Veterans Affairs and Homeland Security.
+In 2011, she was appointed by Virginia’s governor to be Virginia’s first-ever Secretary of Veterans Affairs and Homeland Security.

-Virginia REALTORS® celebrates the tens of thousands of women who have helped our association to flourish over the past century.
+Virginia REALTORS® celebrates the tens of thousands of women who have helped our association and industry flourish over the past century.